FreshROMs/android_kernel_samsung_exynos9610_mint/README.md

 ## Building Locally

-Local builds of Fresh Core are built using **Ubuntu 20.04 LTS**.
+Local builds of Mint are built using **Ubuntu 20.04 LTS**.
 These prerequisites are needed to build with this source:

  - libelf-dev
  - bzip2